CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ![specular](img/title.png)

 ###
 The amount of light also determines the effectiveness of this technique.
 Specifically, brighter scenes work better since there is less complexity in the lighting and more uniformity.
+As you can see in the darker Cornell box scene, there are more dark splotches that are due to the fact that there is a large change from light to dark that the filter is unable to smooth.
 ![dark](img/dark.png)
 ![light](img/title.png)